-The reason the right exercises should be focused on for your lifting level are very simple.
-The shoulders are complicated and their structured around a rotor cuff.
+The reason the right exercises should be focused on for your lifting level are simple: the shoulders are the sum of many components and structured around the rotor cuff.

-This means: it’s a ball and socket style joint: because of its location it sits vertically at the very top outside edge of the upper body and can be easily injured as mentioned, it’s imperative that a proper warm-up be structured into your shoulder workout.
+This means: it’s a ball and socket style joint, because of its location it sits vertically at the very top-outside-edge of the upper body and can be easily injured; it’s imperative that a proper warm-up should be structured into your shoulder workout.

-Shoulder injuries are not necessarily always like other body parts, they take much longer to heal because of their range of motion.
-Not to mention: there used in your everyday movements.
+Shoulder injuries are not necessarily always like other body parts, often taking much longer to heal because of their range of motion and use in everyday movements.

-The weight of the entire arm is supported by the shoulders, so... this only adds to the stress and aggravation of a shoulder injury.
+Another nagging factor in an injury is: the weight of the entire arm is supported by the shoulders, only adding to the stress and aggravation of a shoulder injury.

 Having said that: this is where some of the confusion comes in: the word heavy gets taken out of context.

-Reading articles that promise big gains in short time frames or watching other seasoned lifters perform endless shoulder exercises and mimicking them may not always yield the same results in your goal of; increasing shoulder mass.
+Reading articles that promise big gains in short time frames or watching other seasoned lifters perform endless shoulder exercises and mimicking them may not always yield the same results in the goal of increasing shoulder mass.

 Can The Ego Get in The Way For Beginners

-The ego can often can get in the way of great training progress.
-I all too often see younger guys trying to hard and often neglecting to warm-up the shoulders properly and devaluing, performing the exercises with strict form.
+The ego can sometimes get in the way of great training progress: all too often I see younger guys trying to hard and often neglecting to warm-up the shoulders properly-devaluing form and exercise performance.

 At Dynamic Weight Training, we try to focus on full range of motion effort, keeping the weight and form in line with the goal; builds better injury free bodies Period!

-E.g., if you take seated dumbbell presses as an example, notice there performed with the dumbbells being lowered to the shoulders, not halfway down from the shoulders.
+E.g., if you take seated dumbbell presses as an example: notice, there performed with the dumbbells being lowered to the shoulders, not halfway down from a full press.

 There are two reasons for this:

-One is: you increase the range of motion that all muscles need to increase in size; this adds a deeper fiber recruitment over a wider area of each motion.
+One is: you increase the range of motion that all muscles need to increase in size, adding deeper fibre recruitment over a wider area of each motion.

-Second: this might mean you won't be able to use as much weight, but... because of this: it results in you being able to keep your form strict, and reduces the risk of you being able to cheat through a heavier movement that the shoulders simply cannot handle.
+Second: this might mean you won't be able to use as much weight, but... results in you being able to keep your form strict, while reducing the risk of cheating through a heavier movement that the shoulders simply cannot handle.